Tyler-Akana/Tyler-Akana.github.io/index.md

   To design a set of temperature-controlled open lid boxes for the study of climate change-induced heatwaves on potato growth.

 #### **Solution Overview**:
-  Combined dryer heating elements, centrifugal duct fans, and Arduino-controlled systems to regulate voltage and maintain temperature.
+  Combined dryer heating elements, variacs, centrifugal duct fans, and Arduino-controlled systems to adjust variac voltage to heating elements and maintain temperature.

 <div class="wide-content">
   <div style="text-align: center; margin-bottom: 20px;">